Anna Livia Pugholm Vørsel

 Anna Livia Vørsel is an architectural historian, researcher, and PhD candidate in Architectural History, Theory and Critical Studies at the School of Architecture, KTH.
 She holds an MA in Architectural History and a BSc in Architectural and Interdisciplinary Studies, both from the Bartlett School of Architecture, UCL.
-Working in-between and across scientific, historical, artistic and critical inquiries, her work addresses economic, legal and bureaucratic infrastructures in discussions around identity, belonging and and knowledge production in architecture.
+In her work, she addresses the material, economic, bureaucratic, and social history of buildings, looking for traces of the socio-political and economic conditions, registered and stored within their materials.

 Anna Livia’s research project, Becoming Evident: material forms of knowing, looks at the material, economic, bureaucratic and socialhistory of buildings, asking how traces of socio-political and economic conditions are registered and stored in building materials, and how these can be traced through material, social and historic ruptures.
 The research engages with three case studies, three such ruptures.
 These look at different material constituents in buildings, and their relation to the bodies inhabiting them: mouldy building materials, affecting throats and noses, rumbling ventilation systems, affecting ears and bodies, and asbestos, affecting health and future uses.
 They represent three different architectural events: a closure and boarding up of a building, the alteration from one typology to another, and the demolition of a third.
 The three cases also unpack the change of use in buildings over time: the closure of a public open preschool, the change of a public preschool to private housing, and the relocation of a district administration office.
 The case studies are tied together in time, space and use.
 All are located in Stockholm, built as part of the welfare state infrastructure in the 1960s and 1970s, and affected by recent neoliberal processes of privatisation in Sweden, vacated by their original users in the years 2008-2017.